Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Introduction

 \section{Introduction}

-Neuroscience experiments now produce large volumes of high-dimensional time-series datasets, calling for new computational tools to uncover the dynamical principles underlying brain function \cite{paninski2018neural,stringer2024analysis,urai2022large}.
-These recorded data often originate from multiple, distinct underlying dynamical processes, yet the identity of the generating system at any given time is unknown.
-Estimating and recovering the parameters and dynamics of such latent systems from these mixed neural trajectories is a central challenge in system identification and machine learning \cite{ljung1998system,durbin2012time,bishop2006pattern}.
+Neuroscience experiments now produce large volumes of high-dimensional time-series datasets, calling for new computational tools to uncover the dynamical principles underlying brain function \citep{paninski2018neural,stringer2024analysis,urai2022large,saxena2019towards}.
+These recorded data often originate from multiple, distinct underlying dynamical processes, yet the identity of the generating systems at any given time is unknown.
+Estimating and recovering the parameters and dynamics of such latent systems from these mixed trajectories is a central challenge in system identification and machine learning \citep{ljung1998system,durbin2012time,bishop2006pattern}.

-Classical mixture models, such as mixtures of Gaussians (MoG) \cite{dempster1977maximum} and mixtures of linear regressions (MLR) \cite{de1989mixtures}, provide valuable tools for modeling these heterogeneous data.
+Classical mixture models, such as mixtures of Gaussians (MoG) \citep{dempster1977maximum} and mixtures of linear regressions (MLR) \citep{de1989mixtures}, provide valuable tools for modeling these heterogeneous data.
 However, they are primarily designed for static settings and do not explicitly capture temporal dependencies, limiting their applicability to sequential data where temporal dynamics are central.
-In contrast, dynamical models such as linear dynamical systems (LDS) and their extensions-(recurrent) switching LDS (SLDS) \cite{ghahramani2000variational,fox2009bayesian, linderman2017bayesian}-are suitable for time-series data modeling with latent states and regime switches.
-Switching models typically target a single long trajectory and are prone to solutions that contain frequent switching; they often underperform when the goal is to learn parameters of multiple distinct LDSs from independent trials, which is precisely the structure common in neural experiments.
+In contrast, dynamical models such as linear dynamical systems (LDS) and their modern extensions, such as the (recurrent) switching LDS (SLDS) and the decomposed LDS (dLDS) \citep{ghahramani2000variational,fox2009bayesian, linderman2017bayesian,mudrik2024decomposed,zhang2024inference}, are suitable for time-series data modeling with latent states and potential regime switches.
+Switching models typically target a single long trajectory and are prone to solutions that contain frequent switching; they are not suitable when the goal is to learn parameters of multiple distinct LDSs from independent trials, which is precisely the common structure in neural experiments.